 Tracking the neuronal response to aversive and rewarding events.
 How does the brain represent aversive and rewarding events?
 How do repetitive stress and anxiety change this neuronal representation?

-Social stress, neuronal ensembles and cognitive behavior.
-How and when repetitive social stress impairs cognitive behavior?
-Which are the neuronal changes that cause stress-induced cognitive impairments?
+Social stress, neuronal ensembles, cognitive behavior and motivation.
+How and when the repeated exposure to aversive experiences impairs cognitive and motivational behavior?
+Which are the neuronal activity changes that make us more vulnerable to develop psychiatric disorders?